shawn-nyk/tp/docs/DeveloperGuide.md

 do not require installation by user of the software.
 * A user with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.
-* Should be a result of evolving and morphing the given code base.
 * Should be developed in a breadth-first incremental manner over the project duration.

 ### Appendix E: Glossary